A healthy diet and diabetes

 People who exercise have lower blood pressure, lower heart rates and improved circulation.
 They also have lower cholesterol and less body fat, as well as higher rates of metabolism and consequently better weight control.
 They sleep better, have more energy, are less stressed/anxious and tend to be happier and more confident.

 Why is exercise important for someone with diabetes?

 Unlike medication, exercise is low cost and side-effect free.
 Those with diabetes who don’t exercise are three times more likely to have poor diabetes control and more likely to suffer related complications.
-Exercising regularly also improves sensitivity to the body’s own insulin and the body becomes better at transporting glucose.
+Exercising regularly improves sensitivity to a range of metabolic hormones and the body becomes better at transporting glucose.
 This happens because exercise stimulates the body’s muscles.

-Exercise also reduces the level of fat in the body and it is thought that mobilisation of the body’s fat stores by exercising that might improve blood glucose control.
-Less glucose in the blood, because it’s now stored in the body’s muscle, means the blood flows better and some of the blood vessel complications associated with diabetes, may be avoided.
+Exercise also reduces the level of fat in the body, particularly round about the tummy area.
+It is thought that it is this mobilisation of the body’s fat stores, by exercising, that might improve blood glucose control.
+Less glucose in the blood, because it’s now stored in the body’s muscle, means the blood flows better and some of the blood vessel complications, associated with diabetes, may be avoided.

 Top tips to get started

-- Check with your GP or diabetes healthcare provider that your diabetes is presently stable enough to allow you to begin an exercise routine
+- Check with medical personnel that your diabetes is presently stable enough to allow you to begin an exercise routine.

 - Start with small bouts of exercise of around 5-10 minutes per day and build up gradually

 - Find an exercise partner to provide motivation and accountability

 - Choose something you enjoy, as you are more likely to stick at it

 - Find out about Healthy Walk schemes or other exercise related events in your area